 The David Friedman Center, located at 1 Washington Avenue, is where the College of Culinary Arts is based.
-This includes the office of the Dean of the College of Culinary Arts, faculty offices, the Coors Brewing Laboratory, and the International Baking & Pastry Institute®.
+This includes the College of Culinary Arts faculty offices, the Coors Brewing Laboratory, and the International Baking & Pastry Institute®.

-The Center includes hot and cold kitchens, bakeshops and pastry shops, dining rooms, meatcutting and meat processing rooms, a storeroom, an oenology and beverage service laboratory, and administrative offices.
+The Center includes hot and cold kitchens, bakeshops and pastry shops, dining rooms, meatcutting and meat processing rooms, receiving and storeroom, an oenology and beverage service laboratory, and culinary purchasing offices.